Mindfulness and Creativity: Q and A with the Columbus Museum of Art Teaching for Creativity Institute

 • “I compared my brain to other people’s, and I felt like mine wasn’t as good.”

 • “I was worried about sharing my brain because I didn’t know if others were going to judge me.”

 This type of limiting self-talk is automatic for many of us.
 Feeling as if there is a right way to do things, comparing with others, and worrying about how we might be judged are all obstacles to our creativity.
 Mindfulness is a way to distance ourselves enough from these self-limiting beliefs to engage and share safely what is within.

-For more on the connection between mindfulness and creativity, check out the Mindful Creativity page
+For more on the connection between mindfulness and creativity, check out the Mindful Creativity page on my site.

 Does it get easier to be mindful?
 How will I know when I grow?